openmpp/main/README.md

 Please visit our [wiki](https://ompp.sourceforge.io/wiki/) for more information.

-E-mail to: openmpp dot org at gmail dot com.
+E-mail to: _openmpp dot org at gmail dot com_.

 License: MIT.